Telehealth, Telemedicine, Telecare, & Teleassistance – Is there a difference?

 Teleassistance is more often used to describe the assistance provided by clinicians alongside an advanced technology or artificial intelligence.
 In a previous article, we’ve referred to this as augmented intelligence.
 There are so many great automated technologies in healthcare, but they often still need human intervention to truly impact patient lives.

-The Workers’ Comp & Disability industry has been historically slower to adopt telehealth technology solutions, but we’re seeing a fast shift towards utilizing telehealth more – especially among Managed Care Providers.
+The Workers’ Comp & Disability industry has been historically slower to adopt tele technology solutions, but we’re seeing a fast shift towards utilizing it more – especially among Managed Care Providers.
 This shift will cause a greater need for nurses in an already depleted supply.

-Here are some of the ways we’ve worked with Workers’ Comp & Disability clients in telehealth:
+Here are some of the ways we’ve worked with Workers’ Comp & Disability clients in this space: